 In 2003, the Department of Medicine and the School of Medicine entered into a collaborative agreement with the government of Botswana and the Gates Foundation to develop an HIV care program for the citizens of Botswana.
-We now have an inpatient firm at Princess Marina Hospital in Botswana that includes two full time faculty, residents and medical students.
-One senior resident each month rotates there to be a part of the firm, with travel expenses covered by the Department of Medicine. more info
+We now have an inpatient service at Princess Marina Hospital in Botswana that includes two full time faculty, residents and medical students.
+Senior residents can rotate there to be a part of the firm, with travel and housing expenses covered by the Department of Medicine. more info

 Global Health Equities Track

-Individuals interested in serving the global community as a career path can apply to the Global Health Track as part of the categorical application process or in the spring of internship.
+Individuals interested in serving the community both locally and abroad can apply in the spring of internship to the Global Health Equities Track.
 We can accommodate up to four individuals per year.
 The curriculum begins in the PGY2 year with a core month of intensive course work in community and global health.
 Track residents have an additional ambulatory practice experience in the community during elective time.
-International immersion experiences substitute for elective time in the 2/3 years. more info
+International immersion experiences occur during elective time in the 2/3 years. more info

 ABIM Research Pathway/Physician Scientist Program

-It is possible to enter the Physician Scientist Program after two years in the standard program followed by a clinical fellowship and three years of research.
+It is possible to enter the ABIM Research Pathway after two years in the standard program followed by a clinical fellowship and three years of research.
 It enables those with physician scientist aspirations to differentiate a year earlier.
 This decision is usually made during the fall of the PGY-1 year.
 Those in the pathway become members of the William Osler Society in Medicine, which serves as a forum for gatherings around research meetings, visiting speakers and provides time and opportunity for mentoring. more info

 Academic Development Program